ttfkam/pg_gnufind/README.md

     OPTIONS (wrapper 'ttfkam.FindWrapper');  -- Searches the default python path

   -- Now create your table.
 All of these columns are optional.
+  -- Note: "group" and "user" are quoted because they are reserved SQL words.
   CREATE FOREIGN TABLE gs.media_fdw (
     accessed timestamptz NOT NULL,  -- Last accessed (reverts to last modified if noatime is set) changed timestamptz NOT NULL,   -- Last changed (reverts to last modified if noctime is set)